Native American Relations in the Republic of Texas

 Objectives

-• Describe the conflict with American Indians, including Houston and Lamar’s policies.
+• Describe conflict between Texas settlers and Indigenous nations, including Houston’s and Lamar’s policies.

 • Identify the role that the Texas Rangers played in Texas during the Republic.